druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 ---
 ![Transition map](/assets/2020/transitionmap1.png)
-> *Do you want to do pretty fast and easy portfolio optimization with Python?
+> *Do you want to do fast and easy portfolio optimization with Python?
 Then CVXOPT, and this post, are for you!
-Here's a gentle intro to portfolio theoryand some [code](https://github.com/druce/portfolio_optimization/blob/master/Portfolio%20optimization.ipynb) to get you started.*
+Here's a gentle intro to portfolio theory and some [code](https://github.com/druce/portfolio_optimization/blob/master/Portfolio%20optimization.ipynb) to get you started.*
 <!--more-->

 [Gold](https://stockcharts.com/h-sc/ui?s=gld&id=p33407302522&def=Y&listNum=1#) has been performing well in the Covid-19 market, rising close to $2000/oz. before trading recently around $1700.
 Should long-term investors have gold in their portfolio, and how much?